Island Effect is made possible by the dedication and passion of a small group of writers and content creators – here’s a little intro to the team:

 While studying for a Degree in Business Management at the BPP University of London, I became the first President of the BPP Saint Lucia Society.
 Heading a team of enthusiastic St. Lucian students, we tirelessly spread St. Lucian culture throughout the University, hosting events celebrating St. Lucian art, poetry, cuisine and fashion.

-I am now back in St. Lucia working as a freelance writer for Island Effect, using the opportunity to shed light on the island’s hidden gems and share some of the love I have for my home with our readers.
+I am now back in St. Lucia and as a freelance writer for Island Effect, helping to shed light on the island’s hidden gems and share some of the love I have for my home with our readers.